sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/otel-logs.md

     metrics:
       receivers: # receivers
       processors: # processors
-      exporters: [prometheusremotewrite/your-server,logging] # <-- added logging
+      exporters: [prometheusremotewrite/your-server,debug] # <-- added debug
 ```

 Restart the *Collector* for the new settings to be considered.

 The metric name, its labels and value are listed in the **logs/otelcol-\<timestamp\>.log** file.

-> **Important**: Disable the `logging` exporter when unused as its operation may affect the overall performance of the *Collector* and fill your file system.
+> **Important**: Disable the `debug` exporter when unused as its operation may affect the overall performance of the *Collector* and fill your file system.

 ### Reduce the amount of information logged